Can you imagine having dinosaurs at your Thanksgiving?

-There is clear evidence that some Pleistocene megafauna (i.e. oversized Ice Age animals that roamed the earth after dinosaurs died out), such as the Mastodon, did eat prehistoric pumpkins and gourds.
-It is therefore likely that herbivorous dinosaurs would eat them, too, had they survived the meteorite.
+Some Pleistocene megafauna (i.e. oversized Ice Age animals which roamed the earth after dinosaurs died out), such as the Mastodon ate prehistoric pumpkins and gourds.
+Herbivorous dinosaurs would probably eat them, too (had they survived the meteorite).

-However, it is quite possible, that pumpkins would not be the pumpkins that we know and love and use in pie.
+However, the pumpkins would not be the ones we know and love and use in pie.

-Prehistoric pumpkins were quite hard and bitter.
-They were also toxic to neanderthals.
-Instead, early humans used them to make bags.
-It was only when the mastodons and other Pleistocene megafauna died out that the pumpkins lost their toxicity and bitterness and became edible for humans.
+Prehistoric pumpkins were hard, bitter, and toxic to Neanderthals.
+Early humans used them to make bags.
+Once the megafauna died out, pumpkins lost their toxicity and bitterness and became safe for humans to eat.

-If dinosaurs did not die out, there is a good chance that pumpkins and gourds would still be toxic for humans.
-In other words: if there were dinosaurs at your Thanksgiving (other than the turkey), there would probably be no pumpkin pie.
+If dinosaurs survived, the pumpkins and gourds would probably still be toxic for humans.
+Ergo, there would be no pumpkin pie.

 How to make dinosaur pie

 - Grab a dinosaur mask template for inspiration.
-We have this book or you might want to use one of these from the Senckenberg Museum.
+We have this book or you could use one of these from the Senckenberg Museum.

-- Make your pie with your favourite base and filling, making sure that you have some pastry left over.
+- Make your favourite pastry, line your dish and add your chosen filling; ensure you have some pastry left over.

-- Using the mask as a guide, cut out the pastry to reproduce the mask with layers of pastry.
-If I made the parasaurolophus on the front page of the book, for example, I would have one piece of pastry for the whole face, one for the nose and crest (with nostrils cut out), probably two pieces for the purple on the crest and little bits for the eyes and jaw.
+- Roll out the remaining pastry and, using the mask as a guide, cut out the pastry to reproduce the mask with layers of pastry.
+If I made the Parasaurolophus on the front page of the book, for example, I would have one piece of pastry for the whole face, one for the nose and crest (with nostrils cut out), probably two pieces for the purple on the crest and little bits for the eyes and jaw.

-Would there be the pardoning of a Thanksgiving turkey?
-Or of a Velociraptor for eating the turkey?
+Would the President pardon a Thanksgiving turkey?
+Or a Velociraptor for eating the turkey?

-Would they break the wishbone?
-Can you imagine two Tyrannosauruses trying to break the wishbone?
-Emphasis on the trying… What would they wish for?
+Would dinosaurs make a wish when they break the wishbone?
+Can you imagine two Tyrannosaurs struggling?
+What would they wish for?

-Would the dinosaurs play tag outside while waiting for dinner to be ready?
-Some dinosaurs would have a distinct advantage.
+Would the dinosaurs play tag outside while waiting for dinner?
+Some would have a distinct advantage.
 And hide and seek would be difficult for other dinosaurs, especially the hide part.